How to Open a Bank Account Online in New Zealand from Australia

 - If you will be in New Zealand to work, see if your employer will send you a letter or employment contract with your new address.

 It's always handy to have another source of money, especially when you move to another country.
-The back up we recommend is the TransferWise Borderless account.
+An alternative you could use is the multi-currency account from Wise.
 It essentially allows you to have your own local bank account in a foreign country.
 Lastly it is significantly easier than setting up an account online with an Australian bank.

-To read our full review of the TransferWise Borderless Account, click here or watch the following video.
+To read our full review of the Borderless Account, click here or watch the following video.

 How to open an Australian bank account online in a foreign country

 This is a really important part of opening a bank account online in Australia - actually knowing how to do it.